jasjeevsingh/rani/FIREBASE_SETUP_GUIDE.md

 ### 5. Update Firebase Project ID

-If you used a different project ID than `rani-app`, update `.firebaserc`:
+If you used a different project ID than `rani-ai`, update `.firebaserc`:

 ```json
 {